The idea of this trip was to paddle, walk/run and cycle 24,000kms around Australia and Tasmania.

 The morning was beautiful.
 It was calm in the bay, the jetty and my kayak reflecting beautifully in the water.
 I took off, with the lads shouting and chanting obscenities and jokes.
 Twenty metres out I tested my radio.
 It was working fine so I said my goodbyes and headed out of the bay, passing their cray boat on the way.
 As the kayak slid through the calm water, I could still hear their chanting over two hundred metres out.

 From the deep of the blue, two dolphins surfaced and escorted me a short distance out of the bay.
 Every now and then shacks fronted the coast.
 Near Knobby Head, two young guys came speeding towards me in their dinghy to have a word.
 They were intrigued as they didn’t usually see kayaks along this coast.
 Fewer than a handful of people had paddled this way.

 At Nobby Head the road ran close to the coast and Tim and John were waiting on a dirt road next to a shack.
 They had made friends with a lady from Northern Ireland and her Kiwi husband.
-A picnic table and chairs were perched on the beach, with a huge picnic lunch awaiting my arrival.
+A small picnic table and chairs were perched on the beach, with a huge picnic lunch awaiting my arrival.
 We also had other visitors, two fishermen and a truck driver who were collecting their catch.
 It was quite pleasant, sitting there watching the calm ocean.
 I felt quite rich and famous as people waited on me.
 I stole an hour for lunch, signed Tom’s (the skipper of cray boat) visitor’s book and slipped away with a full stomach.